BattModels/asimtools/README.md

 calculators/codes and the same calculator to be used for multiple simulation parameters without altering simulation code.
-Input and output files follow a simple consisten file structure and format so that consistent analysis pipelines can be used across users
+Input and output files follow a simple consisten file structure and format so that consistent analysis pipelines can be used across users.
+For a concrete example of how ASIMTools achieves this, see the [Developing Custom Asimmodules](https://eeg.engin.umich.edu/asimtools/asimplify.html) page

 ## Developer philosophy
 The goal of asimtools is to push all the complexity of workflow management,